Can therapy help with addiction?

 When drinking or substance use becomes a coping strategy

-In our society, alcohol is often used to relax, socialise or escape stress.
-This can make it quite hard to notice when alcohol, weed and other substances can stop being ‘fun’ or a ‘nice way to relax’ and start to become a habitual strategy we use to manage our deeper, more difficult feelings associated with anxiety, depression, stress, loss of motivation and loss of optimism.
+Lots of us use alcohol to relax, socialise or escape stress.
+This can make it quite hard to notice when alcohol, weed and other substances can stop being ‘fun’ or a ‘nice way to relax’ and start to become a habitual strategy we use to manage our more painful feelings associated with anxiety, depression, stress, loss of motivation, self belief and optimism.

-In my work with clients, drinking and other compulsive behaviours are seen primarily as coping strategies.
-Often they have slowly become ways of managing difficult feelings we don’t want to look at, such as guilt, grief and loss, shame about ourselves and not feeling good enough, loneliness, anxiety or overwhelm.
+In my work with clients, drinking and other compulsive behaviours are seen primarily as coping strategies to manage guilt, grief and loss, shame about ourselves and not feeling good enough, loneliness, anxiety or overwhelm.

 This is where a person-centred approach to working with addiction can be especially helpful